Fahim-99/Manual-Testing-Assignment/README.md

 ## Test Cases

-The `Test_Cases.xlsx` file contains all the test cases designed to verify the functionality of the EasyPay app.
+The `2.
+Test_Cases.xlsx` file contains all the test cases designed to verify the functionality of the EasyPay app.
 Each test case includes detailed steps, expected results, and actual results.

 ### Columns
 - **Test Case ID**: Unique identifier for the test case.